-Attached is a 2 page document that I ask that you use as the starting point for an initial discussion between the new postdoc and their advisor/mentor soon after the postdoc arrives at WHOI.
-The document is meant to be a guide, not a checklist, and I am sure there are important topics that could be discussed that are not listed.
-The goal is to assist the incoming postdoc and their advisor/mentor reach an understanding of their respective expectations and responsibilities during the postdoctoral period.
-The idea is that a little thought and discussion at the beginning of the postdoctoral period could go a long way towards preventing misunderstandings and misinterpretations down the road.
-In addition, some of the topics could/should be periodically re-visited in response to changing circumstances and opportunities.
-For example, some of the topics might be appropriate as part of the annual merit raise review process.
+Attached is a 2 page document that you can use for an initial discussion between advisors/supervisors and new postdocs soon after they arrive at WHOI.
+The goal is to assist the incoming postdoc and their advisor/supervisor in defining expectations, roles and responsibilities for the postdoctoral period.
+The document is meant to be a guide, not a checklist, and I am sure there are other important topics that could be discussed.
+Some of the topics should be periodically re-visited in response to changing circumstances and opportunities.
+Some of the topics might be appropriate as part of the annual merit raise review process.

-Ideally, the postdoc and the advisor/mentor will have this discussion before the postdoc has their initial meeting with me.
+Ideally, the postdoc and the advisor/supervisor will have this discussion before the postdoc has their initial meeting with me.
 During our initial meeting, I will ask if such a conversation has occurred and if it raised any issues that need to be resolved.